Freedom of religion in Myanmar: Restrictions on religious freedom

+Rohingya Muslims

 Rohingya Muslims, although essentially treated as illegal foreigners, were not issued Foreigner Registration Cards.
 Instead, the Government gave some of them "Temporary Registration Cards" (TRC).
 UNHCR estimated that only 650,000 of the approximately 800,000 Rohingyas possessed TRCs.
 Authorities have insisted that Muslim men applying for TRCs submit photos without beards.
 The authorities did not allow government employees of the Islamic faith, including village headmen, to grow beards, and dismissed some who already had beards.
 The authorities also did not consider many non-Rohingya Muslims to be citizens.
 In order for these Muslims to receive National Registration Cards and passports, they must pay large bribes.
 Ethnic Burman Muslims pay less than Muslims from ethnic minority groups (primary those of Indian or Bengali descent).

 In 2006 a prominent Muslim religious organisation asked the Rakhine State Peace and Development Council Chairman, the Regional Military Commander, and the Ministry of Religious Affairs to lift marriage restrictions for Rohingya Muslims in Rakhine State.
 At the end of the reporting period, they had yet to receive a response.

 In Rangoon, Muslims can usually obtain birth certificates for newborns, but local authorities refused to allow them to place the names of the babies on their household registers.

 Authorities generally did not grant permission to Rohingya or Muslim Arakanese to travel from their hometowns for any purpose; however, permission was sometimes obtainable through bribery.
 Non-Arakanese Muslims were given more freedom to travel; however, they were also required to seek permission, which was usually granted after a bribe is paid.
 Muslims residing in Rangoon could visit beach resort areas in Thandwe, Rakhine State, but could not return to Rangoon without the signature of the Regional Military Commander.
 Those with money were able to bribe local officials to return.
 Muslims residing outside of Rakhine State often were barred from return travel to their homes if they visit other parts of Rakhine State.

 Rohingyas did not have access to state-run schools beyond primary education and were unable to obtain employment in any civil service positions.
 Muslim students from Rakhine State who completed high school were not granted permits to travel outside the state to attend college or university.
 In lieu of a diploma, Rohingya high school graduates received a sheet of paper that stated they would receive a diploma upon presentation of a citizenship card; however, Rohingyas can never obtain such a card.

 Many of the approximately 25,000 Rohingya Muslims remaining in refugee camps in Bangladesh refused to return because they feared human rights abuses, including religious persecution.

+In 2017, the military carried out a crackdown on Rohingya people in Rakhine State; in 2022, the US Secretary of State determined that members of the Burmese military had committed genocide and crimes against humanity against the Rohingya people.
+An estimated 1.6 million Rohingya have fled to Bangladesh, Thailand and India; by the end of 2022, the UNHCR reported that approximately 148,000 Rohingya were being held in displacement camps in the country.